 Prevention Against Pests and Parasites

 Preventing infestations is much safer and easier than treating a dangerous illness once it has taken hold.
-Bring your pet to Windermere Animal Hospital for the pest and parasite prevention he needs.
-Our pet hospital can provide topical or oral medications, and in some cases collar-based preventatives, to make sure fleas and ticks have no chance to thrive and cause disease.
-It's equally important to start your pet on heartworm preventatives as early as he can tolerate them.
+Bring your pet to Cumming animal hospital for the pest and parasite prevention.
+Our Pet Hospital Cumming can provide topical or oral medications, and in some cases collar-based preventatives, to make sure fleas and ticks have no chance to thrive and cause disease.
+It's equally important to start your pet on heart worm preventatives as early as they can tolerate them.
 Many of these drugs also offer protection against other types of digestive parasites.
 Our vet clinic can prescribe the perfect plan to help your pet stay safe and healthy.